Bethenny Frankel To Donate Cash Cards To Black-Owned Businesses Affected By Protests

-Former The Real Housewives of New York City star, Bethenny Frankel took to Twitter on Wednesday and announced that her organization, BStrong, along with her partner, the Global Empowerment Mission, would be donating cash cards to black-owned business in the wake of the George Floyd protests.
-Fans were quick to react positively and negatively.
+Former Real Housewives of New York City star Bethenny Frankel announced via Twitter on Wednesday that her organization, BStrong, along with her partner, the Global Empowerment Mission, will be donating cash cards to black-owned business in the wake of the George Floyd protests.
+Fans quickly reacted to the Twitter post.

 “BStrong will donate cash cards to black-owned businesses who have suffered,” the tweet began.

-The Skinny Girl Mogul continued that she was starting small.
-Her initial goal was to fund cash cards for “100 businesses” that were affected by the current protests but urged her fans to “dream big.”
-Bethenny cited her success with corona kit distribution as evidence that a more important goal could be met.
+The Skinnygirl mogul continued that she was starting small.
+Her initial goal was to fund cash cards for 100 businesses affected by the current protests but urged her fans to “dream big.”
+Bethenny cited her success distributing coronavirus kits as evidence that a more important goal could be met.

 “My goal was 20k coronakits & we did $18m,” Bethenny wrote.

 Bethenny was referring to her organization’s response to the recent pandemic.
-New York City was hit exceptionally hard, and The BStrong Organization was responsible for securing over 100,000 N-95 masks for medical personnel in hard-hit communities, The Daily News reported.
+New York City was hit exceptionally hard, and the BStrong Organization was responsible for securing over 100,000 N95 masks for medical personnel in hard-hit communities, The Daily News reported.
 In total, the organization donated over $15 million worth of aid to all 50 states.

 View this post on Instagram